cybersamx/go-recipes/reflect/typecheck/README.md

 # Type Checking

-This recipe explores ways to check the type of value at runtime using the following techniques:
+This example shows the different ways of checking the datatype of a value at runtime:

 * type switch
 * type cast